aws/aws-sam-cli/README.rst

 as the debugger, and wrap your function with it at runtime.
 The debugger is run in headless mode, listening on the debug port.

-When debugging, you must compile you function in debug mode:
+When debugging, you must compile your function in debug mode:

 `GOARCH=amd64 GOOS=linux go build -gcflags='-N -l' -o <output path> <path to code directory>